 Risk factors depend on the cause of the strangulation.

 Symptoms will depend on the force that is applied and the length of time it is applied.
-Some symptoms will be immediate while others may take a few hours or days to appear.
+Some symptoms happen right away while others take a few hours or days to appear.

 - Loss of consciousness

-Damage to the structures of the neck such as hyoid bone, voice box, or windpipe can cause:
+Damage to the structures of the neck can cause:

 - Broken blood vessels in the eyes or on the skin